Health Care

 Relevance of information sources

-Information sources should offer legitimate insight on the subject or topic, thus improving the quality of the findings.
+Information sources should offer legitimate insight into the subject or topic, thus improving the quality of the findings.
 Therefore, a researcher should gauge the relevance of information sources and weed out outdated, biased, and unreliable information to develop clear and reliable outcomes.
 The findings include expert opinions, which guarantee quality and help create insightful research relevant to the topic.

 Analysis of limited access to healthcare

 Ineffective health insurance coverage is a leading contributor to limited access to healthcare.
 The use of out-of-pocket means in paying for healthcare services proves costly and might be ineffective in emergencies.
-Moreover, this payment method may be unfavorable among poor people due to a lack of financial planning (Bhatt & Bathija, 2018).
-However, rich populations have a better chance of accessing favorable health insurance, guaranteeing better healthcare quality.
+Moreover, this payment method may be unfavourable among poor people due to a lack of financial planning (Bhatt & Bathija, 2018).
+However, rich populations have a better chance of accessing favourable health insurance, guaranteeing better healthcare quality.
 Moreover, poor transport and communication networks impair the delivery of healthcare services and emergency actions, thus limiting access to healthcare.
-However, the availability of maintained transport and communication network eases access to healthcare services.
+However, the availability of maintained transport and communication networks eases access to healthcare services.

 Furthermore, healthcare facilities can extend their services to remote areas to create an effective healthcare system that serves people with disabilities.
 Policies can affect the delivery of healthcare services based on age and ethnicity.
 For instance, work age limit restrictions affect health workers’ staffing, thus creating a gap in reaching effective staffing and service delivery.